-If you’ve been trying to find whether your page is indexed by Google or not, then you’ve come to the right place.
-With this post, we’re going to show you 4 ways on how to know if a page is indexed or not!
+If you’ve been trying to know how to check if page is indexed by Google or not, then you’ve come to the right place.
+With this post, we’re going to show you 4 ways on how to know for sure if a page or website is indexed or not!

 This is one of the easiest methods of checking specific pages that are indexed or not.